 Buried at Botley Cemetery, Oxford. |

-Leslie Boyles was born in Haslemere in Surrey but spent his childhood and early adult life in Oxford, partly in Grandpont.
-At the outbreak of War he enlisted as a driver with the Royal Army Service Corps.
-He was killed less than a year later in a motorcycle accident in Swindon.
+Leslie Boyles was born in Haslemere, Surrey, but spent his childhood and early adult life in Oxford, partly in Grandpont.
+At the outbreak of war he enlisted as a driver with the Royal Army Service Corps.
+He died less than a year later in a motorcycle accident in Swindon.

 |